SSCP or CISSP: Which is Better?

 Security Operations

-And that's not all.
-Once the candidate has passed the CISSP exam, they must be endorsed by an active ISC2 credential holder before they are awarded their CISSP cert.
+That’s not all.
+After passing the CISSP exam, candidates must be endorsed by an active ISC2 credential holder before the certification is officially awarded.

-Note that if you pass the CISSP exam but do not have the required years of experience, ISC2 will recognize you as a CISSP Associate while you acquire the necessary domain experience.
+If you pass the exam but don’t yet have the required experience, ISC2 will recognize you as an Associate of ISC2 while you gain the necessary work history.

-Whereas CISSP is for experienced professionals, the SSCP is an early-career certification from ISC2, which requires only a single year of relevant cybersecurity experience.
-SSCP differs in that its focus is on practical, technical aspects of security, while the CISSP emphasizes process.
+Whereas the CISSP is for experienced professionals, the SSCP is an early-career certification from ISC2 designed for hands-on security practitioners.
+It requires just one year of relevant cybersecurity experience and focuses on practical, technical skills—while the CISSP emphasizes strategy and process.

-SSCP candidates must pass a three-hour, 125-question exam that assesses their mastery of the following security domains:
+SSCP candidates must pass a two-hour, 100 to 125-question exam that covers the following domains:

 Access Controls